rMiccolis/HyperKube/README.md

 Launch generate_hyperv_vms.ps1:
 Input parameter:

 - config_file_path => This is the path to the configuration file and MUST be called "main_config.yaml".
-This is the yaml file to configure virtual machines and application (example [HERE](https://github.com/rMiccolis/HyperKube/blob/master/main_config.example.yaml))
+This is the yaml file to configure virtual machines and application.
+Example [HERE](https://github.com/rMiccolis/HyperKube/blob/master/main_config.example.yaml)
+- app_yaml_variables_file_path => This is the path to the configuration file and MUST be called "app_yaml_variables_file_path.yaml".
+This is the yaml file where to store variables to be substituted inside projects (kubernetes folder) yaml configuration files.
+Remember to use a name convention for yaml files inside root_project/kubernetes letting them start with an incremental id number (so they are executed with a order).
+Example [HERE](https://github.com/rMiccolis/HyperKube/blob/master/app_yaml_variables_file_path.yaml)

 ```powershell
 powershell.exe -noprofile -executionpolicy bypass -file "E:\Desktop\HyperKube\infrastructure\windows\generate_hyperv_vms.ps1" -config_file_path "E:\Download\main_config.yaml"